9 reasons why your cash flow forecast is never accurate

 With so many variables to consider and a level of uncertainty to factor in, there is always going to be some variation between your forecast and actual cash flow.
-But, by forecasting for multiple scenarios you can be prepared whatever the outcome.
+By forecasting for multiple scenarios, you can be prepared whatever the outcome.

 To do this, take an educated guess at a base scenario and then create additional forecasts for 10% higher sales and 10% lower.
 This allows you to see the best and worst outcomes for any given period so that your business can be prepared.

 5. You ignore variable costs

 There are certain business expenses such as utility bills that will vary throughout the year.
 Ignoring these seasonal fluctuations could distort your estimates and leave you in a difficult position when payments need to be made.
 Be sure to include these variations so that you are prepared for all circumstances.

 To be as accurate as possible your financial forecasting needs to be updated every time something changes that will impact your cash flow.

 For example, two situations that will significantly affect your cash flow forecast include late payments and increased sales.
 If an invoice has exceeded terms or a new product is performing better than expected, update your forecast to reflect this.